MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-api.md

 ### Delete a Lakehouse

-All object metadata and data will be deleted.
-Shortcut references will be deleted, but the data will be preserved at the target.
+All object metadata and data are deleted.
+Shortcut references are deleted, but the data is preserved at the target.

 Request: